RaitaroH/BreezeDarkColorSchemes/README.md

 # BreezeDarkColorSchemes
-A script that can easily change breeze dark to any color scheme you want.
+A script that can easily change breeze dark to any color scheme you want, **BUT, this is not a gtk theme changer, just QT only**.
 It changes the blue and the window colors.

 NOTE: I don't see why this couldn't work for the white theme too.
 Simple change the colors that sed is looking for.